Central Body Components

 A central body component's gravitational characteristics are defined by its gravitational parameter () gravity models.

-The Gravitational Parameter value is used in point-mass force models and propagators, and in element set conversions.
-Enter a value in the selected distance unit cubed, per the selected time unit squared (e.g., km^3/sec^2).
+The STK software uses the Gravitational Parameter value in point-mass force models and propagators and in element set conversions.

 The Gravity Models field displays all the gravity models assigned to the central body.
-These models will be used to describe the full force model of the central body.
-You can click to add a new gravity model.
-To edit the properties of a gravity model that is assigned to the central body, select the model from the menu and click Details... to open the Gravity Model dialog box.
-The properties that you can define in this dialog box are described in the following table.
+The STK software will apply the selected models to represent the full force model of the central body.
+You can click to add a new gravity model to an editable central body component.
+To view and edit the properties of a gravity model that is assigned to the central body, select the model from the menu and click Details... to open the Gravity Model dialog box.
+The properties in this dialog box are described in the following table.

 Gravity Model Dialog Box Properties